Moai: Symbolism

 Many archaeologists suggest that "[the] statues were thus symbols of authority and power, both religious and political.
-But they were not only symbols.
+However, they were not only symbols.
 To the people who erected and used them, they were actual repositories of sacred spirit.
 Carved stone and wooden objects in ancient Polynesian religions, when properly fashioned and ritually prepared, were believed to be charged by a magical spiritual essence called mana."

 Archaeologists believe that the statues were a representation of the ancient Polynesians' ancestors.
 The moai statues face away from the ocean and towards the villages as if to watch over the people.
 The exception is the seven Ahu Akivi which face out to sea to help travelers find the island.
 There is a legend that says there were seven men who waited for their king to arrive.
 A study in 2019 concluded that ancient people believed that quarrying of the moai might be related to improving soil fertility and thereby critical food supplies.